POSTED ON Apr 8, 2021 8:00:00 AM / by Real Property Associates

 If you plan to build a significant Seattle real estate portfolio with multiple shareholders, an S Corp can make more sense for your business.
 However, many investors prefer the simplicity of an LLC and the excellent protections that come with it.

-The right Seattle property managers can help you determine the best business entity and resources you need to set it up.
+The right property managers can help you determine the best business entity and resources you need to set it up.
 Working with a property manager and applying the best business incorporation strategy helps protect your rental property income and assets for long-term success!

 When Should You Incorporate?

 The best time to incorporate is when you realize that real estate investing is something you plan to pursue for the long haul.
 Setting up a business entity with your first Seattle rental property protects your investment strategy from the beginning.
-Even if you stick with only one property to add passive income to your future financial plans, setting up an LLC is a smart thing to do—sooner rather than later
+Even if you stick with only one property to add passive income to your future financial plans, setting up an LLC is a smart thing to do—sooner rather than later.

 However, if you're a seasoned investor with several properties (and plans for more growth), it's not too late to protect your investments with incorporation now.
-The best Seattle property managers can guide you to the best fit for your needs, whether you have one property as a new investor or several rentals and a few years of investing experience.
+The best Seattle property management company can guide you to the best fit for your needs, whether you have one property as a new investor or several rentals and a few years of investing experience.

 When thinking about your long-term financial future and the success of your rental properties, the right insurance coverage, a business entity, and the best property management team should all be parts of your property and income protection plan.

 Watching rental income come in is exciting!
-Watching it all go away can be devastating without the best protections in place.
-With the experience of the best Seattle property managers, real estate investors benefit from the best insights when setting up the right business entity to protect their investments and income
+However, watching it all go away can be devastating without the best property protections in place.

+With the experience of the best Seattle property manager, real estate investors benefit from the best insights when setting up the right business entity to protect their investments and income.
 Let Real Property Associates help you experience more long-term success!
-Contact us to learn how we help investors protect their properties and avoid financial losses.
+Contact us to learn how we help investors protect their properties through a rental property LLC and other best practices to avoid financial losses.

 Learn more about protecting your rental property business!
 Download our free resource, "Protecting Your Investment Property: A Guide."